spookylukey/django-views-the-right-way/source/detail-view.rst

 ``queryset`` will make it easy — it can just be changed to ``Product.objects.visible()`` or something similar.

-(For the same reason, in my FBV above I wrote ``get_object_or_404(Product.objects.all(), …)`` instead of ``get_object_or_404(Product, …)`` which is also supported by the shortcut function).
+For the same reason, in my FBV above I wrote ``get_object_or_404(Product.objects.all(), …)`` instead of ``get_object_or_404(Product, …)`` which is also supported by the shortcut function.

 If, however, the queryset needed depends on the ``request`` object, the programmer will have to instead define ``get_queryset()`` to get access to the